*GSWS 191 Internship for the academic year will only be offered in the fall semester*

 Women's and Gender Studies 191: Internship

-Description: The Women's and Gender Studies internship seminar is held in conjunction with a WGST internship.
+Description: The Gender, Sexuality and Women's Studies internship seminar is held in conjunction with a GSWS internship.
 Students should begin researching and making arrangements for these internship placements before the semester begins.
-To do this, consult the WGST website or course brochure, or consult with Professor Torsch or other faculty members.
+To do this, consult the GSWS website or course brochure, or consult with the instructor or other faculty members.

 In this learning experience the interns participate in a reading, discussion, and skills-focused seminar with a GSWS faculty member and other GSWS interns.
 The primary objective of the seminar is to support students in the work they do off-campus, and to give them opportunities to evaluate their internship experiences and relate them to what they have learned in the classroom.
 Assigned readings vary in content and include material pertaining to Gender, Sexuality and Women's Studies in general and to topics of particular interest to the interns.
 Book discussion will focus on topics that reflect broad concerns.